trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 It's very unlikely 3rd-party developers would put in a similar effort for smaller brands who might not be in existence in a years time.

-As such, the InstaPro2 uses the CAMM standard.
+As such, the Insta Pro2 uses the CAMM standard.

 ### Insta360 Pro2 (CAMM)